wujlin/Geoexplicit_SFM/report.md

 (动作：切换 PPT，指向右侧的 GIS 地图)

 Speaker:
-First, we need to ground our simulation in reality.
-We don't just randomly place destinations.
+First, we ground our simulation in real commuting patterns.

-We ingest raw GeoPackage data—including schools, offices, and daycares—and transform them from WGS84 coordinates into a raster grid.
-Crucially, strictly mapping points to a grid isn't enough.
-We perform network snapping, ensuring every Point of Interest (POI) is snapped to the nearest road network node.
-In our case study of Wayne County, we identified 166 valid "Sinks" (destinations) that ensure agents always have a reachable goal.
+We use **Census LODES Origin-Destination flow data**, which captures where people actually travel for work.
+We apply **Pareto filtering** to focus on high-flow destinations—the top 80% of commuting volume.

+Then, we use **DBSCAN spatial clustering** with Haversine distance to merge nearby high-flow zones into coherent destination clusters.

+In Wayne County—the Detroit metro area—this yields **35 major Sinks**, each representing thousands of daily commuters.

-[Slide 6: Phase 2 - Potential Fields]
+[Slide 6: Phase 2 - Navigation Field]

-(动作：切换 PPT，展示右侧的 3D 势场图)
+(动作：切换 PPT，展示右侧的势场图)

 Speaker:
-Once we have the destinations, how do we guide the agents?
+With destinations identified, how do we guide agents toward them?
-Traditional methods often use "Eikonal equations" which simply find the shortest path to the nearest exit.
-This is unrealistic for city dwellers who have specific preferences.

-Instead, we propose a Gravity Potential Field.
-As you can see in the visualization, this creates a smooth, continuous landscape where agents feel the "pull" of multiple destinations simultaneously, weighted by the attractiveness of each sink.
-This eliminates the sharp, robotic turns often seen in Voronoi-based approaches.
+We compute a **distance-based navigation field**.
+For each walkable pixel, we calculate the direction pointing toward the nearest sink along the road network.

+This creates a smooth vector field—as shown in the visualization—where every location has a clear "pull" direction.
+Unlike Eikonal shortest-path methods, our field naturally handles multiple competing destinations weighted by their attractiveness.

 [Slide 7: Mathematical Formulation]